tardate/LittleArduinoProjects/README.md

-# 797 Little Electronic Art Projects
+# 798 Little Electronic Art Projects

-> Latest addition :sparkles: [Brother ScanNCut SDX1200](./Equipment/NLB/SnanNCut) - Using the laser cutting services available in Singapore's National Libraries - Brother ScanNCut SDX1200.
+> Latest addition :sparkles: [Firefly Kit](./Electronics101/FireflyKit) - Build and understand the circuit used in this common Firefly DIY kit featuring light-activated vibration movement and a pulsating LED.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.